snowplow-incubator/snowplow-core-web-vitals-accelerator/content/website-monitoring/monitor_1.md

 #### Website Performance Dashboard

-To gain the most value out of web performance data, we recommend setting up a dashboard so that you can monitor the progress and spot any changes to your website's accessability.
+To gain the most value out of web performance data, we recommend setting up a dashboard so that you can monitor the progress and spot any changes to your website's accessibility.
 We have included a sample dashboard that you can gain inspirations from as part of this accelerator (see `Visualize` chapter).
 Let's go through the individual sections so that you can have a deeper understanding of some of the suggested visualizations you can use in your own monitoring dashboard.

 ##### Core Web Vitals